zacharyvunguyen/finsight-ai-nguyen/README.md

 3. **Embedding**: Text chunks are converted to vector embeddings using OpenAI
 4. **Storage**: Embeddings are stored in Pinecone with namespaces to avoid duplication
 5. **Retrieval**: When a query is made, the most relevant chunks are retrieved
-6. **Generation**: GPT-4 generates responses based on the retrieved context
+6. **Generation**: GPT-3.5 Turbo generates responses based on the retrieved context
 7. **Source Attribution**: Responses include references to the source material

+## 📱 Streamlit Application

+The project includes a Streamlit application for interacting with the RAG pipeline:

+- **Document Selection**: Choose which documents to query
+- **Natural Language Interface**: Ask questions in plain English
+- **Source Attribution**: See exactly where information comes from
+- **Modern UI**: Clean, responsive design with intuitive navigation
+- **Enhanced Entity Recognition**: Improved handling of queries about specific individuals

+For detailed information about the Streamlit application, see [tests/STREAMLIT_APP.md](tests/STREAMLIT_APP.md).

 ## 🏆 Milestones